escodebar/trainings/slides.md

 * I like comparing the staging area to a fork:
   The plate is the working directory, the repository is your tummy... and the fork allows you to:
   - ...pick up what you want to put in your tummy
-  - ...take a look what you are going to eat
+  - ...take a look what you are going to eat before doing so

 ---